andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 Note, we _have_ been pedantic here.
 Gelfand takes a short-cut which he 'fesses up to.
 From here on in we're going to do the same.
 It turns out that to reduce the visual noise, once you've proven you know how to have no subtraction and always have an explicit co-efficient, youre allowed to drop them and still be admitted into Math-club.  #winning.

 ## Learning Checkpoint
-If it feels like you've been unwittingly applying much of this all along but without knowing the names of what you were doing, congratulations, you have.
-All Gelfand is doing here is making explicit a bunch of conventions which allow him to then make explicit some tricks which he will then build on from here on in.
+If it feels like you've been unwittingly applying much of this all along but without knowing the names of what you were doing, congratulations, you have been.
+All Gelfand is doing here is making explicit a bunch of conventions which allow him to then make explicit some tricks which he builds on from here on in.

 ## Awesome.
 Now What?
 Equality's What.
-Now we have this its time to make something else super-explicit; Equality.
+Now we have this, it's time to make something else super-explicit; Equality.
 This is labelled as "a digression" by Gelfand, but I found it helped me a lot at this point in my journey and beyond.
 Thats why I'm going into it a bit here.

-Equality (and inequality) is at the core of pretty-much everything we do in algebra.
+Equality (and inequality) is at the core of loads of stuff we do in algebra.
 Gelfand (and I will follow him) makes some statements which he just asks you to follow.
 These statements are around the two ways to prove of equality of polynomials.

  1. by being able to transform one form into another using only the algebraic rules (the ones we've been looking at in this and previous posts)
  2. by giving specific numerical values to the variables and seeing that the results are the same from both forms _in all cases_ (remember, a variable is _variable_ - it can have many values)

-First thing to point out (but not prove - neither dos Gelfand, perhaps that's a post for the future) is that Gelfand states these two are equivalent.
+First thing to point out (but not prove - neither does Gelfand, perhaps that's a post for the future) is that he states these two are equivalent.
 If two polynomials are equal by one definition, then they are equal by the other.

-But there are preferred versions for different tasks - _when proving equality, the first is your thing_, as it's easier to convince people of your correctness.
+But there are preferred versions for different tasks - _when proving equality, the first option is your go-to angle of attack_, as it's easier to convince people of your correctness.
 This is because by using variables you are covering _all possibilities_.
 With the second version you might not be and you need to know that all possibilities render equality.
 (Unless you work things out with _all_ possible options for _all_ variables - something that looks like a lot of work.)

-But, _when proving inequality the second shoudl be your helper_.
+But, _when proving inequality then the second should be your helper_.
 That is because what made the second version bad above, makes it ideal now.
 In order to prove inequality, all you need is one example where the results are _the same_.
 Just one.
 Brilliant.

 Lets try some exercises (the ones from Gelfand - Problems 91 and 92)